ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 `{% for post in posts %}` acts as a for loop that will duplicate its contents for each post inside `posts`.

-Every time the for loop runs the context for the post in the current iteration is placed in the HTML when it is referred to using `{{ <variable> }}`
+Every time the `for` loop runs, the context for the post in the current iteration is placed in the HTML when it is referred to using `{{ <variable> }}`

 `{{ post.image.url }}` is how you refer to the image's URL, you cannot just reference the image itself.